Course Content - Basic

 These are called DIDs, or Direct Inward Dial numbers.

 DIDs provide your Callers with additional numbers they can dial to reach your system.
-This enables 3CX to route incoming calls differently, depending on what DID was dialed by the Caller.
+This enables 3CX to route incoming calls differently, depending on which number was dialed by the Caller.

 You can route calls to any of your Extensions, to queues, to other external numbers or even to the built-in Fax Server.